nilomr/pykanto/dependencies/instructions.md

 <br>

 #### To Do:
-- [ ] Add to bird list: "song matching", "2nd GT", etc
+- [ ] Add to bird list: "song matching", "2nd GT", "Blue tit" etc
 - [ ]
 - [ ]
 - [ ]